Micronesian mythology: Federated States of Micronesia mythology

 Olifat was a trickster god in Micronesian mythology.
 Olifat was the grandson of the god Anulap, the son of the god Lugeleng and the mortal Tarisso.
 Tarisso was the daughter of the octopus goddess Hit.
 When Lugeleng's wife attempted to prevent his union with Tarisso, Hit danced so lewdly that the woman fainted from arousal and had to be carried back to the sky, thus permitting Olifat's conception.

+Kosraean deities include Sinlaka, the goddess of breadfruit, her husband Nosrunsrap, the god of thunder who is associated with turtles, Nalik, the patron of canoe building, Niatiat, patroness of fishing, Selik, a bush spirit, and Sikaus, associated with taboo places.

 Nauruan mythology

 Areop-Enap played a major part in the creation of the world.

 Mariana Islands mythology

 House of Taga is located near San Jose Village, on the island of Tinian, United States Commonwealth of the Northern Mariana Islands, in the Marianas Archipelago.
 The site is the location of a series of prehistoric latte stone pillars which were quarried about 4000 ft south of it.
 Only one pillar is left standing erect.
 The name is derived from a mythological chief named Taga', who is said to have erected the pillars as a foundation for his own house.
 Legend says Chief Taga was murdered by his daughter, and her spirit is imprisoned in the lone standing megalith at the site.

 Gadao is a legendary chief of the village of Inarajan in southern Guam.
 In the Chamorro language of the ancient Mariana Islands, he would have had the title maga'lahi as a high-ranking male.
 In addition to being featured in legend, he is the namesake of Inarajan's Chief Gadao’s Cave containing ancient cave paintings.
 Some stories claim Gadao himself drew the figures.
 Two legends featuring Chief Gadao include the Legend of the Three Feats of Strength and the Legend of the Battle Between Chiefs.

 According with the Enciclopedia Universal Ilustrada Europeo-Americana, Sassalagohan is the name of Hell on the Mariana Islands' mythology.